 Course prefixes, numbers, names, and credit hours for each of the required courses, and specify what courses are existing and what course are new.
 If new courses are proposed, indicate the status of their approval through ICC/UCC.

-All permitted electives, and any fieldrequirements,
+All permitted electives, and any required field/clinical requirements,

 The total number of credit hours required for completion of the major,